LennaHammer/English/EVP/out/words_adjective.md

 ## 567. maximum ## adjective
 /ˈmæk.sə.məm/
 [B1]The maximum amount of something is the largest amount that is allowed or possible.
-- maximum speed/effort/temperature
+- maximum `speed/effort/temperature`
 - The bomb was designed to cause the maximum amount of damage.

 ## 568. medium ## adjective
 /ˈmiːd.i.əm/
 [B1]in the middle of a group of different amounts or sizes
 - a girl of medium height
-- She bought a medium-sized car.
+- She bought a medium`-sized` car.
 - All shirts come in small, medium, and large.

 ## 569. messy ## adjective